gloglita/idock/README.md

 * idock can be used as a backend docking engine for [igrow], a multithreaded ligand growing tool for structure-based molecule design.

-Tested operating systems and compilers
+Supported operating systems and compilers
 -----------------------------------------

 * Ubuntu 11.10 x86_64 and GCC 4.6.1